nonetallt/jinitialize-core/readme.md

 ## jinitialize-core

-* parse [ENV PLACEHOLDERS] from procedure.json to allow usage of settings and exported variables as arguments and options

-* remove settings: use above instead, update doc
+* remove settings: use placeholders instead, update doc

 * [?]
 JinitializeCommand: executesOther method, lists commands that are ran by the command